 Precious metals are naturally occurring rare chemical elements.
-Today the following metals are considered as precious metals: rhodium, platinum, gold, palladium, iridium osmium, rhenium, ruthenium, germanium, beryllium, silver, indium, gallium, tellurium, bismuth, and mercury.
-It is interesting to note that for quite some time aluminum was also considered as precious metal, but today that is no longer the case.
+Today, the following metals are considered as precious metals: rhodium, platinum, gold, palladium, iridium osmium, rhenium, ruthenium, germanium, beryllium, silver, indium, gallium, tellurium, bismuth and mercury.
+It is interesting to note that for quite some time, aluminum was also considered a precious metal, but today that is no longer the case.

-Precious metals have a high economic value and are often used as investment vehicles in trading, preservation of value, coinage, art and jewelry, and of course, the electronic and medical industries.
+Precious metals have high economic value and are often used as investment vehicles in trading, preservation of value, coinage, art and jewelry, and of course the electronics and medical industries.

-Looking at the supply of precious metals, for the 4 main metals gold, silver, platinum, and palladium, 70 to 80% of the yearly supply comes from new mining, the other 20 to 30% are retrieved through recycling (CME).
+Looking at the supply of precious metals, for the four main metals – gold, silver, platinum and palladium – 70–80% of the yearly supply comes from new mining; the other 20–30% is retrieved through recycling (CME).